michelle3211/311project/project-background/project-background.md

 Functions:

 As TypeScript is a superscript of JavaScript, there are similarities between them, however, when writing the former, there are differences that will compile into the latter.
 These differences may give flexibility in writing functions.
-Undoubtedly, when coding our linkbait article generator, we're going to end up using functions to represent represent the behavior of the generator, while probably encapsulating those in classes.
+Undoubtedly, when coding our linkbait article generator, we're going to end up using functions to represent the behavior of the generator, while probably encapsulating those in classes.
 TypeScript has added functionality to functions that JavaScript does not, such as binding the context of 'this', contextual typing, and the ability for optional and default parameters.
 These capabilities make it easier to code and maintain a typed program, which will help us maintain our code better than if we coded in JavaScript.

 - TODO